 5 Worst Counties for Distracted Driving in Florida

-1. Wakulla County
+1. Bay County

-2. Walton County
+2. Orange County

 Orange County is home to the city of Orlando and its many theme parks — which include Walt Disney World, Universal Orlando Resort and SeaWorld Orlando.
-In 2017, Orange County had the most fatalities that resulted from distracting driving crashes of any county in Florida.
+In 2018, 26 deaths in Orange County had resulted from distracted driving crashes — the most fatalities of any county in Florida.

-4. Okaloosa County
+3. Okaloosa County

-5. Duval County
+5. Osceola County

 Distracted Driving Laws in Florida

-Consequences for Texting and Driving in Florida
+Consequences for texting and driving in Florida

 Complete List of Counties in Florida and Their Distracted Driving Rankings